-If you’re new to cigar smoking, there’s a chance you’ll want to try a cigar or two without investing in your humidor.
+If you’re new to cigar smoking, there’s a chance you’ll want to try a cigar or two without investing in a humidor.
 You may have been given a cigar by a friend, colleague or relative that you plan to smoke at some point, but don’t want to smoke just yet.

 Although cigars have a reputation for being delicate and hard to store, it’s relatively easy to store cigars for short periods of time without a humidor.